NVCOG strives to assist member communities and collaborate in sharing resources that increase efficiency and create economy of scale benefits.

 Regional Wastewater Treatment Consolidation Study

 In 2016, NVCOG received preliminary approval to conduct a Regional Wastewater Consolidation Study.
-The study will provide a preliminary analysis to help determine the region’s ability to increase capacity for properly treating wastewater in a consolidated facility or facilities, thereby leading to a reduction in long-term state and local capital improvements and a reduction of user fees.
+The study provided a preliminary analysis to help determine the region’s ability to increase capacity for properly treating wastewater in a consolidated facility or facilities, thereby leading to a reduction in long-term state and local capital improvements and a reduction of user fees.
+This fully comprehensive study yielded a wealth of information, but has yet to result in regionalization of the region’s wastewater facilities.

 Ansonia-Derby School Regionalization Study